OpenVidu/openvidu.io-docs/docs/deployment/deploying-aws.md

 Depending on the framework of your app:

 ##### Plain HTML/CSS/JS
-  - Add your web files into `/var/www/html/`.
+  - Add your web files into `/opt/`.
 You should have instant access to it through `https://AMAZON_URL_OR_YOUR_CUSTOM_DOMAIN/`

       > If you want to test the deployment of a plain HTML/CSS/JS app, you can use **[openvidu-insecure-js](https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-insecure-js)**

 ##### Java
-  - Copy your JAR or WAR into `/var/www/html/`
+  - Copy your JAR or WAR into `/opt/`

-  - Write a script to launch your app with all the parameters it needs, and store it under `/var/www/html/`.
-For example, a file `/var/www/html/YOUR_LAUNCHER.sh` containing:
+  - Write a script to launch your app with all the parameters it needs, and store it under `/opt/`.
+For example, a file `/opt/YOUR_LAUNCHER.sh` containing:

-        cd /var/www/html
+        cd /opt
         java -jar -Dserver.port=4040 myapp.jar

-      > **IMPORTANT**: It is crucial to navigate to **/var/www/html** before the launching command.
+      > **IMPORTANT 1**: It is crucial to navigate to **/opt** before the launching command.
 Otherwise, the system will surely have some problems for finding your files

+      > **IMPORTANT 2**: Obviously your app will need Java to run.
+You must install the correct version of Java in your machine (check version: `java -version`)

   - Configure Nginx: add a new **location** directive to the file `/etc/nginx/sites-enabled/default`, inside the `server { }` group: